 What is the Answer to: “Can Diabetes Cause Dry Skin?”
-Dry skin a condition of the skin that isn’t painful and is harmless, but uncomfortable and annoying.
+Dry skin a condition of the skin that isn’t painful and is harmless, but is diabetes to blame?
+Having dry skin can signal that your blood sugar levels are high and can mean several things.
 It’s recognized by itching, scaling, and cracking of the skin.
 Some people just have naturally dry skin, but dry skin can develop from oily skin.
 Dry skin can happen on any part of your body.
-Having dry skin can signal that your blood sugar levels are high and can mean several things.
+Continue reading to the end to learn all about diabetes and dry skin conditions.

 It could be an indicator that you are pre-diabetic, you have diabetes and haven’t been diagnosed with it by your doctor, or the treatment that you are currently on needs to be modified.
 Either way an appointment with your doctor may be necessary.
 If you haven’t been tested for diabetes then you most certainly want to have this done so that you at least know and can start doing something about it.

 Having type 2 diabetes for an extended period of time can do damage to your body and decrease the blood circulation to your skin.
 The changing of your skin and it’s appearance, texture and its ability to heal are results of damage to your nerves and your blood vessels from poor blood circulation which alters your skin’s collagen.
 This becomes obvious and noticeable.
 Remember, your skin is your largest organ and the only one you or anyone can actually see.

 Since approximately 33% of people with diabetes can experience some sort of skin condition related to diabetes.
 There are also some diabetes medications for lowering your blood sugar that can actually raise your chances of developing some kind of skin issues based on diabetes.
 So here are some of the skin conditions caused by diabetes: